Alcohol during pregnancy. Is it yes or no for you?

 As with everything there is always going to be a division and people will always do different things.

 What about you?
-Did you drink during pregnancy?
+Did you drink alcohol during pregnancy?